Stata 19 MP: Complete Installation and VS Code Integration

 • multi-command by ryuta46 — VS Code sequential command execution

-Built on the tested Zorin OS 18.1 Pro setup · Lenovo ThinkPad L14 Gen 2 · April 2026 This guide is free to share, adapt, and republish with attribution.
-If you face any issue or problem regarding this take help form LLM using this guide and comment below your problem or solution whatever you want to share.
+Tested on Linux Mint 22.3 Cinnamon (also Zorin OS 18.1 Pro) · ThinkPad L14 Gen 2 (i5-1135G7, 16GB, Iris Xe) · April–May 2026 This guide is free to share, adapt, and republish with attribution.
+If you face any issue or problem regarding this, take help from an LLM using this guide, and comment below your problem or solution — whatever you want to share.

 Discussion